 Is Higher or Lower Amps Better?

 Higher amps are good for a charger than lower amps.
-Higher amps will save you time and won’t make your phone overheat, unlike lower amps, that can trigger all sorts of problems.
+Higher amps will save you time and won’t make your phone overheat, unlike lower amps, which can trigger all sorts of problems.
 But again, stick to the charger that the manufacturer recommends.

 So, be careful when using lower amp chargers with higher-power devices.
-The low rating doesn’t actually mean it will have a “more gentle” effect on your phone.
+The low rating doesn’t mean it will have a “more gentle” effect on your phone.
 You’d rather work with a higher amps charger if you didn’t get your hands on the recommended one.

 What is the Proper Way to Charge Your Phone?